RedisLabs/terraform-provider-rediscloud/docs/resources/rediscloud_active_active_subscription.md

 * `memory_limit_in_gb` - (Required) Maximum memory usage that will be used for your largest planned database, including replication and other overhead
 * `quantity` - (Required) The planned number of databases in the subscription.
+* `modules` - (Optional) A list of modules to be enabled on all deployments of this database.
+Only `RedisJSON` is currently supported.

 The creation_plan `region` block supports: